anin27/hse-training-tracker/README.md

 | GET | `/registrations` | Retrieve all registrations |
 | POST | `/registrations` | Create a new registration |
 | DELETE | `/registrations/<id>` | Delete a registration |

+## System Workflow

+-  The user enters data in the frontend form
+-  JavaScript collects the input data
+-  A request is sent to the backend using the Fetch API
+-  The Flask backend validates the input
+-  The backend interacts with the SQLite database
+-  The database stores or retrieves the data
+-  The backend sends a JSON response
+-  The frontend updates the user interface

 ## Use of AI Assistance